QSMxT/qsmxt.github.io/pages/4_using-qsmxt/4_segmentation.md

 ## What does this pipeline do?

 This pipeline will segment T1-weighted images using before registering them to the T2\*-weighted space (the same space as QSM results).
 Segmentation is performed using FastSurfer with CPU processing.
-Registration is performed using ANTs via the `` script.
+Registration is performed using ANTs via the `antsRegistrationSyNQuick.sh` script.

 ## Running the pipeline

-Use the following command to initiate the segmentation pipeline (replacing `YOUR_BIDS_DIR` with your BIDS directory, `YOUR_QSM_DIR` with the QSM output directory, and `segmentations` with your preferred output directory for segmentation results):
+Use the following command to initiate the segmentation pipeline (replacing `YOUR_BIDS_DIR` with your BIDS directory, `YOUR_QSM_DIR` with the top-level QSM output directory produced by QSMxT, and `segmentations` with your preferred output directory for segmentation results):

 ```bash
 python3 /opt/QSMxT/run_3_segment.py YOUR_BIDS_DIR YOUR_QSM_DIR segmentations